Every time I hang out on SEO Facebook groups or blogs and see someone ask about the best link building techniques, it’s ALWAYS the same.

 We prefer Mailshake for a number of reasons but the main ones are that it has better cross-team features, and the data reporting is ideal for what we need.

-We call our link building process “Shotgun Skyscraper” because we’ll send 5,000 emails to link prospects each day instead of 50.
+We call our link building process “Shotgun Skyscraper” because we’ll queue up 5,000 emails to link prospects in a day instead of 50.